Gravitational Lensing in Kerr-Newman Anti de Sitter Spacetime: Results and Discussions

 \section{Results and Discussions}

-In this study, the deflection of light in the spacetime of a rotating electrically charged black hole (Kerr-Newman) has been studied including the contribution from the cosmological constant.
+In this study, the deflection of light in the spacetime of a rotating electrically charged black hole (Kerr-Newman) has been studied including the contribution from the $\Lambda$.
 Having provided a brief summary on the general formula applicable to rotating spacetimes with curved background, we have calculated the amount of one-sided deflection for the KNAdS spacetime.
-The method we have used was obtained via the application of Rindler and Ishak’s method to spacetimes with rotation. \\
+The method we have used was obtained via the application of RIM to spacetimes with rotation. \\

-In addition to the general bending angle expression, more specific situations have also been considered by concentrating on the effect of mass, electric charge, cosmological constant, and rotational parameters of a set of astronomical objects on the path that light follows.
-For inspecting observational contributions, the aforementioned scenarios are checked for numerous observational data belonging to six different compact neutron stars (Vela X-1, SAXJ1808.4-3658, 4U1820-30, Her X-1, Cen X-3, PSR J1903+327, and 4U 1538-52) and two black holes (Sgr $A^{*}$ and M87).
-Our calculations have shown that the contributions of mass and rotation are prominent, whereas the electric charge and cosmological constant seem to have a relatively weak effect on the deflection of light.
-Furthermore, the cosmological constant came out to have the weakest contribution of all. \\
+In addition to the general bending angle expression, more specific situations have also been considered by concentrating on the effect of mass, electric charge and rotational parameters of a set of astronomical objects on the path that light follows.
+For inspecting observational contributions, the aforementioned scenarios are checked for numerous observational data belonging to seven different compact neutron stars ($PSR J 1748-2446ad,$ $PSR B 1937+21$, $PSR J 1909-3744$, $PSR J 0737-3039 A$ and $PSR B 1534+12$) and two black holes (Sgr $A^{*}$ and M87).
+Our computations have shown that the contributions of mass and rotation are prominent, whereas the electric charge seems to have a relatively weak effect on the deflection of light.
+Furthermore, as rotation parameter increases, the deflection angle also increases. \\

 When the rotation and charge parameters are chosen as zero, our bending angle matches the one obtained by Ishak and Rindler in Schwarzschild-de Sitter geometry.
-We can also comment that the cosmological constant and the rotational term seem to have a coupled effect on the overall bending, whereas distinct contributions arise due to the charge parameter.
+We can also comment that $\Lambda$ and the rotational term seem to have a coupled effect on the overall bending, whereas distinct contributions arise due to the charge parameter.
 Further comments can be made on the rotation parameter and its relevance to the bending.
 As the astronomical object at the center rotates faster, an increase in the deflection angle is generated.
 The effect is more apparent in Sgr $A^{*}$ and M87 than those evaluated for the neutron stars.
 Therefore, one could conclude rotation of black holes influence the light ray paths to a greater extent.
-On the other hand, the cosmological constant also plays an important role in final expression attained for the closest approach distance which also seems to be linked to the rotation in presence. \\
+On the other hand, $\Lambda$ also plays an important role in final expression attained for the closest approach distance which also seems to be linked to the rotation in presence.